bregnvig/playgrounds/README.md

 All these things make a lot of sense, even more so when working on larger projects with a longer life expectancy and with developers with different skills sets.

+## angular2 with typescript

+Using [angular](https://angular.io/) and [TypeScript](http://www.typescriptlang.org/) to create the playground application.

+This is the first release of the playgroud using angular2, so there might be some things that are not all that.
+I will update the application as I become more expirenced with the framework.
+Currently the release is based on beta-14, but it will shortly be updated to the release candidate.

 ## Swift

 A mobile application doing the same thing.
 This time made using [swift](https://developer.apple.com/swift/)